Avro Lancaster: Origins

 In the 1930s, the Royal Air Force (RAF) was primarily interested in twin-engine bombers.
 These designs put limited demands on engine production and maintenance, both of which were already stretched with the introduction of so many new types into service.
-Power limitations were so serious that the British invested heavily in the development of huge engines in the 2000 hp class in order to improve performance.
+Power limitations were so serious that the British invested heavily in the development of huge engines in the 2000 hp class to improve performance.
 During the late 1930s, none of these were ready for production.
 Both the United States and the Soviet Union were pursuing the development of bombers powered by arrangements of four smaller engines; the results of these projects proved to possess favourable characteristics such as excellent range and fair lifting capacity.
 Accordingly, in 1936, the RAF also decided to investigate the feasibility of the four-engined bomber.

 The origins of the Lancaster stem from a twin-engined bomber that had been submitted to British Air Ministry Specification P.13/36 of 1936 for a twin-engined medium bomber for "worldwide use" which could carry a torpedo internally, and make shallow dive-bombing attacks.
 Further requirements of the specification included the use of a mid-mounted cantilever monoplane wing, and all-metal construction while the use of the Rolls-Royce Vulture, which was in development was encouraged.
 Twin-engine designs were submitted by Fairey, Boulton Paul, Handley Page and Shorts, using Rolls-Royce Vulture, Napier Sabre, Fairey P.24 or Bristol Hercules engines.
 Most of these engines were still under development and while four-engined bomber designs were considered for specification B.12/36 for a heavy bomber, the extra engines required the wing and overall aircraft structure to be stronger, increasing the structural weight.

 Avro submitted the Avro 679 to fulfil Specification P.13/36 and, in February 1937, Avro's submission was selected, along with Handley Page's bid as a backup.
 In April 1937, a pair of prototypes for each design was ordered.
 Avro's aircraft, named the Manchester, entered RAF service in November 1940.
 Although a capable aircraft, the Manchester was underpowered and its Vulture engines proved to be unreliable.
 As a result, only 200 were constructed and the type was withdrawn from service in 1942.